digital-asset/daml-finance/docs/source/tutorials/instrument-modeling/option-extension.rst

   :start-after: -- CREATE_EUROPEAN_OPTION_VARIABLES_BEGIN
   :end-before: -- CREATE_EUROPEAN_OPTION_VARIABLES_END

-If the close price of AAPL on the expiry date is above the *strike* price, the option holder would profit from exercising the option and buying the stock at the strike price.
-Since this option type is cash-settled, the value of the option would be *spot - strike* in the option currency.

-On the other hand, if the close price of AAPL is below the *strike* price, the option would expire worthless.

 Now that we have defined the terms we can create the option instrument:

 .. literalinclude:: ../../../../src/test/daml/Daml/Finance/Instrument/Option/Test/Util.daml